 #1 – Corsa 14873 Cat-Back Exhaust System – Winner of the Best Exhaust System for Silverado 1500

 You may have heard the name Corsa in relation to cars before.
 That’s thanks to its translation from Italian which means race.
-And that’s where Corsa Performance got their name.
-Formed in 1998, their initial focus was purely on exhaust systems, although they have since expanded into the realms of air intakes and other engine performance modifications.
+And that’s where Corsa Performance got its name.
+Formed in 1998, its initial focus was purely on exhaust systems, although they have since expanded into the realms of air intakes and other engine performance modifications.

 With almost 20 years of experience in the automotive modification scene, Corsa Performance has always had a close connection to sound.
 Stock exhaust systems installed in cars are designed with sound dampening as one of their major features.
 When people swap these out for aftermarket products, it often results in a droning noise due to resonant frequencies, especially when cruising.

-To combat this Corsa Performance developed their patented Reflective Sound Cancellation (RSC) Technology.
-They first debuted this technology when they were founded, on the C5 Corvette, and ever since have continued to invest in perfecting the technology, ensuring you get all the benefits of an aftermarket exhaust system, without any downside.
+To combat this, Corsa Performance developed its patented Reflective Sound Cancellation (RSC) Technology.
+They first debuted this technology when they were founded, on the C5 Corvette, and, ever since have continued to invest in perfecting the technology, ensuring you get all the benefits of an aftermarket exhaust system, without any downside.

 For added styling benefit, the exhaust tips split into a pair of 4” pipes before they hit the side of your car, with a polished stainless steel look.
 If you’re wanting to mix it up a bit, a black finish is also available.

-Corsa take extreme care and pride in their products.
-They make use of proprietary software to guarantee the acoustic performance of their parts, and make use of a combination of CNC tooling, 6-axis precision laser cutters and world class hand robot welders to ensure the best product for you.
+Corsa takes extreme care and pride in its products.
+They make use of proprietary software to guarantee the acoustic performance of their parts and make use of a combination of CNC tooling, 6-axis precision laser cutters, and world-class hand robot welders to ensure the best product for you.

-While there haven’t been a lot of customer reviews for the Corsa 14873, not one of them have been negative.
-In fact, they’re all five star reviews, complimenting the ease of installation, and lack of drone while still delivering a great sound.
+While there haven’t been a lot of customer reviews for the Corsa 14873, not one of them has been negative.
+In fact, they’re all five-star reviews, complimenting the ease of installation and lack of drone while still delivering a great sound.
 Regardless of your specific reason for purchasing this exhaust system, you will not be disappointed.
-It may be the most expensive item in our list, but it’s also number one on our list.
+It may be the most expensive item on our list, but it’s also number one on our list.

 #2 – MagnaFlow 15267 Performance Cat-Back Exhaust System

-Originally part of Car Sound Exhaust, MagnaFlow branched off from their parent company many years ago to form their own focus group.
-While Car Sound Exhaust maintain their reputation as a market leader in the development and manufacture of catalytic converters, MagnaFlow have proven their mettle in the cat-back exhaust arena, along with focus on mufflers and exhaust headers.
+Originally part of Car Sound Exhaust, MagnaFlow branched off from its parent company many years ago to form its own focus group.
+While Car Sound Exhaust maintains its reputation as a market leader in the development and manufacture of catalytic converters, MagnaFlow has proven its mettle in the cat-back exhaust arena, along with a focus on mufflers and exhaust headers.

-With over 30 years of experience, MagnaFlow pride themselves on their commitment to quality, power and sound.
+With over 30 years of experience, MagnaFlow prides itself on its commitment to quality, power, and sound.
 All their products are manufactured in the USA, and they are certified according to the ISO-9001 quality management guidelines.
 To top this off, all their products are dynamometer tested, ensuring that their products deliver the performance boost you expect.

 As such, if you’re purchasing the MagnaFlow 15267 performance cat-back system, you can expect a performance gain in both horsepower and torque.
 Not only that, but the system has a great sound, offering a smooth, deep tone.